Systematic Analysis of Biomolecular Conformational Ensembles with PENSA: PENSA Functionality

 \subsection{Mutual Information Analysis}

 A mutual information analysis can be employed to measure how much the specific value of one feature is coupled to the specific value of another.\cite{Shannon1948} Applying this approach to two conformational ensembles $i$ and $j$, one can identify if the specific values of a feature are dependent on the system ensemble ($i$ \textit{or} $j$), and \textit{vice versa}, how much the value of a feature reveals about whether it stems from ensemble $i$ \textit{or} $j$.
 The ensemble identifiers $i$ and $j$ are then equivalent to the values of an additional feature within one (joint) ensemble.
-PENSA focuses on mutual information shared between a feature's conformational states (e.g., the multivariate states described in section \ref{sec:feature-transformations}) and the ensemble states $i$ and $j$.
-To quantify this, we calculate the State-Specific Information (SSI, Fig.~\ref{fig:ssi_workflow}), a linear, discrete-state adaptation of mutual information that has originally been developed for amino acid torsions that act as molecular switches\cite{Thomson2021} but here is generalized to any feature with a distribution that can be represented as discrete states.
-It should be noted that an arbitrary number of ensembles could be incorporated into the SSI calculation, simultaneously measuring the mutual information between all conditions and a feature, but it is currently implemented for two.
+PENSA focuses on mutual information shared between a feature's conformational states (e.g., the multivariate states described in section \ref{sec:feature-transformations}) and the ensembles $i$ and $j$.
+To quantify this, we calculate the State-Specific Information (SSI, Fig.~\ref{fig:ssi_workflow}), a linear, discrete-state adaptation of mutual information that has originally been developed for amino acid torsions that act as molecular switches\cite{Thomson2024} but here is generalized to any feature with a distribution that can be represented as discrete states.
+The discretization of protein features is a transformation that maps each time-series value to a discrete state identifier for that time-series distribution.
+An arbitrary number of ensembles could be incorporated into the SSI calculation, simultaneously measuring the mutual information between all conditions, but it is currently implemented for two.
 Similarly, SSI can operate on a single ensemble that is partitioned into two sub-ensembles, e.g., along a state boundary.

 \emph{State-Specific Information (SSI):} The SSI measure $I_\mathrm{SSI}(x_f)$ quantifies the degree to which conformational state transitions of feature $x_f$ signal information about the ensembles $i$ and $j$ or the transitions between them.
 It is defined as